2024 Solar Incentives Guide for Bowling Green, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC covers solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum claim amount.

-Your local Bowling Green solar panel installer can give you more information about the ITC and how it may apply to your situation.
+Your local Bowling Green solar panel installer can provide you with more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives